A new Collector app is available. For help with the new app, see Capture.

 - Provide the feature's attribute information.

-To edit an attribute's value, select the field you need to update.
+To edit an attribute's value, select the arrow to the right of the field you need to update.

 The data-driven form improves data quality by assisting with the entered information.

 - Editing a string field allows you to provide any string value.
-Enter the string and press the device's back button to close the keyboard or select Next to continue with the next field.
+Enter the string and select Done.

 - Editing a numeric field shows the numeric keyboard.
-Enter a value and press the device's back button to close the keyboard or select Next to continue with the next field.
+Enter a value and select Done.

 - Editing a date field shows a date picker.
-Choose the date and select OK.
+Choose the date and select Done.

 - Editing a field that has defined choices displays the valid choices for that field.
-Select the desired value.
+Select the desired value and select Done.

 - If you need to update the feature's location or add a new vertex from the GPS using your current location, select Use My Location on the Attributes list or the map.